ocaml/ocaml/release-info/introduction.md

 `5.2.0~rc1`) to have one last check with the hopefully final version of the branch.

-Our idea for alpha, beta, and rc releases is to have release with increasing stability guarantees, and which can be tested by an increasingly wider audience:
+Our idea for alpha, beta, and rc releases is to have releases with increasing stability guarantees, and which can be tested by an increasingly wider audience:

 - `alpha` releases: